UBC-MDS/US-Salary-Prediction/CONTRIBUTING.md

 # Contributing File

-We welcome all contributions to this project!
-If you notice a bug, or have a feature request, please open up an issue here.
-If you’d like to contribute a feature or bug fix, you can fork our repo and submit a pull request.
-We will review pull requests.
-All contributors must abide by our code of conduct.
+We are eager to welcome any contributions to our project and encourage open participation.
+If you notice a bug or want to suggest additional features, feel free to fork our repository and open a pull request.
+To make sure you catch our attention, be sure to open a github issue, so that we can easily review any suggested changes or errors.
+Please ensure that you follow our code of conduct while contributing to this project.
-Before you make a substantial pull request, you should always file an issue and make sure someone from the team agrees that it's a problem.